Varni1512/Personal-Portfolio/README.md

 4. **Skills Section**:
    - Grid-based layout showcasing the portfolio owner's skills, tools, and technologies used.

-5. **Services Section**:
+5. **Education Section**:
-   - Detailed list of services offered, using icons and short descriptions.
+   - Highlights the portfolio owner's educational background.
+   - Provides information on degrees, institutions, and percentage/cgpa.

 6. **Projects Section**:
    - Grid of past projects with descriptions and links to live demos or GitHub repositories.
    - Projects categorized with clickable tech stack badges.